 - We introduced CheckWare at a favorable time.
 People have become accustomed to digital services through online banking, the welfare system and Norwegian health services, and most people know how to handle a PC or smartphone.
-Patients nowadays will start wondering if they receive a pile of assessments in the mail.
+Patients nowadays will start wondering if they receive a pile of measures in the mail.
 Today, computer technology is considered a safe and secure way to communicate personal information.

 Unicares results using CheckWare

 Administrative costs related to working hours and consumables reduced by 60%.